launchflow/buildflow-templates/image-classification-gcp/README.md

-# Walkthrough of using BuildFlow with GCS File Events
+# Classify images as they're uploaded to a GCS bucket

-This walk through shows how you can use BuildFlow to upload images to a GCS bucket. once uploaded run them through an image classification model and store the results in BigQuery.
+This walkthrough shows how you can use BuildFlow to upload images to a GCS bucket, run them through an image classification model, and store the results in BigQuery.

 ## Running locally